marmelab/coPostgresQuery/README.md

 #### Configuration

 - table: the name of the table
-- idFields: the field used to select one entity checking if it exists
+- idFields: the field used to select one entity checking if it exists, default to `id`
 - updatableFields: the field that can be updated
 - autoIncrementFields: the auto increment field that should not get updated
 - returnFields: the field to return in the result